robbytables/bug-free-invention/unit-6-flask/instructor-resources/02-flask/02-flask-slides.md

 app = Flask(__name__)

 # The default URL ends in / ("my-website.com/").
-# Could be instead "my-website.com/about" or anything - more on this later.
+# We can also define "my-website.com/about" or anything - more on this later.
 @app.route('/')

-# Function that returns the page: Display "Hello, World!"
+# Function that sends the API response.
+In this case, it will display "Hello, world!"
 def index():
   return 'Hello, World!'

-# Run the app when the program starts!
+# Run the app when the program starts, and set `debug` to True so we can get error messages!
 if __name__ == '__main__':
     app.run(debug=True)